0 item items

 This year, the program will take place virtually July 5-26, 2024.
 Participants will be offered a $1,000 travel stipend to visit the grounds in Rhinebeck, NY, from July 29 to August 2, 2024, including field trips throughout the Hudson Valley to destinations of acclaimed architectural and artistic interest.

-Thank you to the donors whose generous support makes it possible for the residency program to operate on a tuition-free basis in 2024: The Jenni Crain Scholarship, Al Held Scholarship, The Silman Scholarship, Elise Jaffe + Jeffrey Brown, and Stan Allen.
+Thank you to the donors whose generous support makes it possible for the residency program to operate on a tuition-free basis in 2024: The Jenni Crain Scholarship, The Al Held Scholarship, The Silman Scholarship, Elise Jaffe + Jeffrey Brown, Blythe and Thom Alison-Mayne, Ashley Morgan, and Stan Allen.

 Join us with your valuable contribution—donate here.